Magnesium Stearate - What is it doing in your supplements?

 Why Buy Dr. Ron's Ultra-Pure Additive-Free Supplements?

 Remember, the sole purpose of using magnesium stearate is to make the machines go faster.
-Supplements can be made without them – it just takes more time, care and attention to detail.
-Our exclusive process yields absolutely pure supplements – no lubricants, binders, flowing agents, fillers, dyes or additives of any kind – only the pure nutrients.
+Supplements can be made without them – it just takes more time, care and attention to detail, and we think our customers deserve that extra care and attention.
+Our exclusive process yields absolutely pure supplements, since we use no magnesium stearate, lubricants, flow agents, fillers, binders or dyes.
+Furthermore, our products are additive-free and do not contain any of the following: sugar, yeast, wheat, gluten, corn, soy, egg, tree nuts, peanuts or any GMO ingredients.